 Using every social platform may not be the most efficient way to recruit.
 The first step is to define your target audience or the type of job seeker your portco wants to attract.

-Developing a candidate persona document is huge for digital recruitment and will present a good understanding of a target candidate’s typical behaviors and goals.
+Finally, developing a candidate persona document is huge for digital recruitment.
+It presents an understanding of a target candidate’s typical behaviors and goals.
 It will also help determine which social media channels to leverage.

 A good candidate experience includes how easy your social media channels can be found.
-To optimize a profile for search, companies should avoid altering their company name on their channel as much as possible and include keywords such as location, industry, and tagline.
+To optimize a profile for search, companies should avoid altering their company name on their channel as much as possible.
+Include keywords such as location, industry, and tagline.

 3. Build an Employer Brand